 GOSPORT SOUND PRODUCTS / GSP

-Gosport Sound Products was a disc-cutting
+Gosport Sound Products was basically a disc-cutting service.
+It

-sound-archivist Peter Copeland in parallel with his other jobs - he worked for
+Copeland in parallel with his other jobs - he worked for the BBC and later for

-the BBC and later for the National Sound Archive.
-GSP transferred
+the National Sound Archive.
+GSP transferred private recordings onto vinyl,

-private recordings onto vinyl, presumably often in tiny quantities; it also made
+presumably often in tiny quantities; it also made limited pressings of items

-limited pressings of items such as the White On Black Folk Group EP 'Our Kind Of
+such as the White On Black Folk Group EP 'Our Kind Of Folk', shown above (2),

-Folk', shown above, which were intended for sale to the general
+which were intended for sale to the general public.
+The catalogue number of

-GSP-90202, indicate that there should be lots of other records on the Gosport
+be lots of other records on the Gosport Sound Products label out there, but by

-(LPC-654; 1968).
+up are listed below.
 Given the lack of its products to examine, it is

 impossible to say with any accuracy when GSP started to make records and when it